micheleangioni/node-lessons/lessons/lesson8-Authentication/readme.md

   // Fetch the User by email by using the UserRepo [...]

-  // Check the password is correct via the 'jsonwebtoken' package [...]
+  // Check the password is correct via the 'bcrypt' package [...]

-  // If the User exists, create a new token and save it into the req object (see suggestions) [...]
+  // If the User exists, save user into the req object (see suggestions) [...]

   next();